Salvage of Supervision in Weakly Supervised Object Detection: Salvage of Supervision

-where the student will learn from both labeled and unlabeled data, and $\lambda_u$ is the weight of the unsupervised loss term.
-The supervised loss term is for labeled data only.
-For the unsupervised loss term, Unbiased Teacher first uses the teacher to generate pseudo labels for them with weak data augmentations, then the student will use strong data augmentations along with pseudo labels to calculate this loss term.
-Since the predictions of the teacher are less accurate than annotations for the labeled ``clean'' data, $\mathcal{L}_{unsup}$ will only contain the classification loss.
-In other words, the regression branches of both RPN and RoI heads are only learned with labeled data.
-In this paper, now that we have the classification label for all training images, we can further remove pseudo labels that have wrong class labels.
-Finally, the student detector will update its weight according to the losses, and the teacher will receive its update from the student by exponential moving average~(EMA).
-Suppose weights of the teacher detector are $\theta_t$, and $\theta_s$ are for the student, the update process is
+where $\bm{x}^s_i$ and $\bm{b}_i^s$ are images and pseudo groundtruth boxes in the ``clean'' subset $I_{tr}^*$. $\bm{x}_i^u$ and $\bm{b}_i'$ are images in the unlabeled subset $I_{tr}'$ and pseudo groundtruth dynamically generated by the teacher. $\mathcal{L}_{sup}$ is for labeled data only.
+For $\mathcal{L}_{unsup}$, the teacher generates pseudo labels for the student with weak data augmentations, then the student uses strong data augmentations along with pseudo labels to calculate it.
+We believe the predictions of the teacher are less accurate than annotations for the ``clean'' data, so $\mathcal{L}_{unsup}$ only contains the classification loss.
+In other words, all the regression branches are only learned with ``clean'' labeled data.